Poetry is a way of life and a shortcut to the sublime... An avid reader of poetry since my Polish childhood,

 Polish American Historical Association, and other professional organizations.

-As a community volunteer, I'm currently serving as Board Member and Officer (PAHA Newsletter Editor) of the
+I'm currently serving as Board Secretary and Communications Director of the

-Polish American Historical Association, a member of an Editorial Board for Ecomusicology Study Group of the American Musicological Society, and as Board Member
+Polish American Historical Association, a member of an Editorial Board for Ecomusicology Study Group of the American Musicological Society.

 A full list of publications and conference presentations may be found